 The photograph shows one of the first bodies to be recovered from the Brunner mine.
-The worst loss of life in New Zealand mining occurred at this mine on 26 March 1896.
+The worst loss of life in New Zealand mining history occurred at this mine on 26 March 1896.
 An explosion was heard at 9.30 a.m.
-Two men went underground to investigate and were later found unconscious from black damp, a suffocating mixture of nitrogen and carbon dioxide.
+Two men who went underground to investigate were later found unconscious from black damp, a suffocating mixture of nitrogen and carbon dioxide.
 From about 11 a.m. rescuers began bringing out bodies.
 Many of the rescuers also suffered from the noxious gases and had to be carried out.
-The final toll was 65.
+The final death toll was 65.

 Sound file from Radio New Zealand Sound Archives Ngā Taonga Kōrero.
 Any re-use of this audio is a breach of copyright.
 To request a copy of the recording, contact Sound Archives Ngā Taonga Kōrero (Brunner mine anniversary interview/Reference number DCDR413).

 Reference: PhotoCD 2, IMG0072

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.